Machine Strategy Guide

 What to Look For on the Casino Floor

-- Platinum branding: Quick Hit Platinum is visually distinct — look for Platinum branding on the cabinet or top glass.
+- Platinum branding: Quick Hit Platinum is visually distinct — look for Platinum branding on the machine or top display.
 Confirm you are evaluating Platinum, not base Quick Hit.

 - Must Hit By display: The ceiling value is displayed on the machine.
 This is the single most important number for AP evaluation.

-- Current meter gap: Calculate ceiling minus current meter.
+- Current counter gap: Calculate ceiling minus current counter.
 A tight gap indicates high EV.

 - Denomination check: Platinum typically runs at higher denominations (25 cents to $1).
 Confirm denomination before calculating EV.